surzks/CEMLab/src/FEM1D/homework.md

 Assemble the system matrix by combining the local system matrices.
 You should obtain a 4x4 matrix.

 ## Problem 5:
-Apply the boundary conditions to obtain a 3x3 system matrix.
+Enforce the boundary conditions to obtain a 3x3 system matrix.
 Solve the resulting linear system to obtain the solution vector.

 ## Problem 6:
 Let's code it up!
 Just like how we defined the `Laplace` operator in the tutorial, define a struct with the name of this ODE.
 The value $k$ can be stored as a constant.
 Also define its corresponding `integrand` function.

-Note: Here you will need to perform the integration over each element using numerical integration using Gaussian quadrature.
-What order of quadrature will you need to use?
+**Note: Here you will need to perform the integration over each element using numerical integration using Gaussian quadrature.
+What order of quadrature will you need to use?**

 ## Problem 7:
 Just like we did in the tutorial, create the mesh, define the trial and test functions using lagrange basis functions of order 1, and assemble the system matrix.
-Apply the boundary conditions and just like in the analytical solution the Neumann boundary condition should be handled as a vector on the right hand side.
+Enforce the boundary conditions and just like in the analytical solution the Neumann boundary condition should be handled as a vector on the right hand side.

 ## Problem 8:

 Finally, derive, implement, and compare with the analytical solution.
 Increase k to 400.
 What do you observe?
 If the error is large, what could be the reason?

-Now you can use FEM in you daily life! :)
+You have learned to solve a boundary value problems with second order ordinary differential equations using FEM1D with mixed boundary conditions! :) Not to mention a lot of practice with Julia coding as well.